vitest-dev/vitest/docs/api/index.md

 - **Type:** `(fn?: Function) => CallableMockInstance`

   Creates a spy on a function, though can be initiated without one.
-Every time a function is invoked, it stores its call arguments, returns and instances.
+Every time a function is invoked, it stores its call arguments, returns, and instances.
 Also, you can manipulate its behavior with [methods](#mockinstance-methods).
   If no function is given, mock will return `undefined`, when invoked.

   ```ts